November 6, 2018

-During consideration of a potential infrastructure bill, Congress should revisit the 12 percent federal excise tax (FET) imposed on most new heavy-duty trucks.
-This tax adds between $12,000 to $22,000 to the price of a new heavy-duty truck.
+During consideration of an infrastructure bill, Congress should revisit the 12 percent federal excise tax (FET) imposed on most new heavy-duty trucks.
+This tax routinely adds between $12,000 to $22,000 to the price of a new heavy-duty truck.
 The FET depresses new heavy-duty truck sales and delays the deployment of cleaner, safer and more fuel-efficient trucks.
 This burdensome tax is in addition to the nearly $40,000 in recent federal emissions and fuel-economy mandates that make it harder for small businesses to afford a new heavy-duty truck.
-Congress should repeal this harmful and outdated tax to stimulate the sale of new heavy-duty trucks that would directly benefit the 7.3 million Americans employed in the trucking industry.
-Members of the House should cosponsor H.R.
-2946 to spur new-truck sales and promote the entry of cleaner and safer trucks to modernize the trucking fleet.
+Bills that would repeal the FET, S. 3052/H.R.
+2946, have been introduced by Sen. Gardner (R-Colo.) and Rep. LaMalfa (R-Calif.) respectively.
+H.R.
+2946 currently has 20 bipartisan cosponsors.
+Members are urged to cosponsor S. 3052/H.R.
+2946 to spur new truck sales and promote the entry of cleaner and safer trucks to modernize the trucking fleet.

 Download the brief